Coseer

 • Skin smoothness or roughness reduction

-• Shine control / oil regulation
+• Shine control and oil regulation

 • Barrier repair efficacy